 The damage to the rifle depends on the amount of rag and its location in the barrel.
 An oily rag will cause more trouble than a dry rag.
 A rag of considerable size near the chamber will occasionally cause excessive back pressure, expand the case head and often wreck the action.
 If the rag is in about the middle of the barrel there will be a bulge in the barrel but no other damage.
 If the rag is near the muzzle end the barrel shows a slight bulge, although this has been known to split the barrel.
 A typical case is shown in Fig. 2.
 In this case a piece of burnt rag was driven into a crack made by the explosion.

+eral places.
 Two very good examples are shown in Fig. 3.

 Mud or grease in quantity in the muzzle give about the same results.
 The bulge, however, is not as abrupt at the lower end but tapers out.
 If there is any considerable quantity of grease or mud throughout the barrel the rifle is nearly always completely shattered.
 A typical example is shown in Fig. 4.
 If the barrel is obstructed in the rear end it seems to make little difference whether the receiver is of the old heat treatment or the new except that in the latter case the receiver does not shatter but merely bulges and sometimes splits.
-In any case the rifle is ruined.
+In any case the rifle is ruined the barrel will cause a very even ring entirely around the barrel at the lower end.
+If the bullet is within an inch of the forward end of the chamber the rifle is completely shattered.